jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "No, don't come back.
 Then we're all screwed.
 We'll see if we can make it."

-"What do we do?...Do you have insurance?"
+"What do we do?
+Do you have insurance?"

 Dani says, "Maybe, I don't know.
 Check the glove box."

+On the video we hear Mr. Simpson reassigning our positions.
+"Jack, you're lead tuba.
+Stephanie, you're on bass.
+You don't want to play it?
+Too bad."

-Some looks, finds manuals, tickets, ownership and a policy card.
+Sam looks, finds manuals, tickets, ownership and a policy card.

 "There's a phone number."

 We call the number.
-Puts it on speaker.
+Dani puts it on speaker.

 "Thank you for calling claims, how can I help you?"